News / May 22, 2026

 • one page is labeled as Sandia enhanced images of the object;

-That makes this a good follow-up target.
 The pages imply a fuller incident report, but the release only publishes the image end of the record.

 Sources